zaiisao/Documentation/en/Agora Platform/websdk_related_faq.md

 You need to call the `enableWebSdkInteroperability` method in the Agora Native SDK to enable the interoperability functionality with WebRTC.

 ### Why aren't the charges calculated based on the video resolution that I set for the low-stream video?
 Due to device and web browser limitations, the resolution you set may not take effect and may be set by the browser instead.
-In this case, the charges will be calculated based on the actual resolution.
+In this case, the charges are calculated based on the actual resolution.